yaswanth169/nexi/backend/README.md

 ### Important: RabbitMQ Host Configuration

-When running the API locally with RabbitMQ in Docker, you need to set the correct RabbitMQ host in your `.env` file:
+When running the API locally with Redis in Docker, you need to set the correct RabbitMQ host in your `.env` file:

 - For Docker-to-Docker communication (when running both services in Docker): use `RABBITMQ_HOST=rabbitmq`
 - For local-to-Docker communication (when running API locally): use `RABBITMQ_HOST=localhost`